hlmeS/itm387k/index.md

 #### Exploring / visualizing the data

 The visualization process should look familiar to you from your experience with Tableau.
 You have a variety of visualization options and can select multiple dimensions and measures to build your views.
-The paint brush gives you options on formatting the various aspects of your visualizations.
+Depending on the type of view, you have different options for adding multiple dimensions and attributes to the viz.
+The paint brush gives you options for formatting the various aspects of your visualizations.

-Please explore with respect to:
+Please start exploring with respect to:
 * the dataset
   - why are you analyzing the data and what's your goal
   - w.r.t to the **why**, **what** does the data show
   - how can you present your finding **most effectively**
 * Power BI's toolset
-  - what kind of visualizations does it allow
+  - what kind of visualizations does it allow for
   - how to drill in/out (e.g. the date field has a neat hierarchy feature)
   - how to make it interactive (e.g. use filters, action filter should work by default)
-  - what kind of analyis tools can be used from the report view, which ones need to be done in the data view (e.g. creating new measures, calculating %-differences, etc.)
+  - what kind of analysis tools can be used from the report view, which ones need to be done in the data view (e.g. creating new measures, calculating %-differences, etc.)

-#### Using M-Queries to create catalog tables
+#### Using M-Queries to create a Calendar table

 The following describes a few steps for creating a calendar table that tabulates *day, month, dayoftheweek, monthoftheweek, quarter, year* for every day in some date range.
 You don't always need this, but it's a good exercise to learn about queries.

 - From your `Get Data` dropdown menu, select the `Blank Query` option.
 - Click on `View` and select `Advanced Editor`
   ![Selecting the advanced M-Query Editor](https://raw.github.com/hlmeS/itm387k/master/images/BI_date_2.png)
-- Paste the following code from this [blog post](https://www.agilebi.com.au/blog/power-bi-date-dimension) in your editor:
+- Copy/Paste (or type!) the following code from this [blog post](https://www.agilebi.com.au/blog/power-bi-date-dimension) in your editor:
   ``` js
   //Create Date Dimension
   (StartDate as date, EndDate as date)=>